payaljindal1308/AI-AssistedDeveloperToolkit/README.md

 2. The application will launch in your browser.

-3. Enter your text or code snippet in the text area.
+3. Enter your text or code snippet or prompt for app in the text area.

 4. Click the "Generate Query" button if it is sql query generator or Generate test cases button to generate the test cases or "Generate App" to generate code.